darkness-te/ClamShatter.github.io/_posts/tryhackme/2021-03-08-tryhackme-blue.md

 ![]({{site.baseurl}}/assets/blue8.png)

 Here, we want to use __exploit 2__. there is also a matter of setting some options for the exploit to actually work. if you use __show options__ you can see that __RHOSTS__ is empty, but we need it to be set in order to use this exploit.
-Setting __RHOSTS__ to tryhackme's machine'sset ip address will do the trick
+Setting __RHOSTS__ to tryhackme's machine's ip address will do the trick

 ![]({{site.baseurl}}/assets/blue11.png)